zahrabashir98/Can-tStop/README.md

 The next section will guide you through the process of running the game, explaining the different commands to interact with various settings.

 ## Getting Started and Running the Game!
+In order to install all dependencies of the program, run the following command:
+`python3 -m pip install -r requirements.txt`

 Begin by navigating to the `src` folder, where you will find all the necessary files to run the game.